RenderKit/ospray/doc/api.md

 The call returns `NULL` if that type is not known, or else an `OSPPixelOp` handle to the created pixel operation.

-To set a pixel operation to the given framebuffer use

-    void ospSetPixelOp(OSPFrameBuffer, OSPPixelOp);

 #### Tone Mapper {-}